Welcome to Z-Target!

 Enter Mixed Martial Arts

-"No dude, it's real.
+With the heart-breaking realization every young child has when he learns proffesional wrestling is all just a show, I can still remember the conversations about the discovery of the first VHS UFC tapes at the Malden Blockbuster."No dude, it's real.
 There's no rules or anything.
 These guys just beat the hell out of each other.
 Even when they fall on the ground, they jump on each other and pound each other's faces in.
 It's so cool!!"

 I'm not quite sure which one of us found it first, but somehow we got our hands on UFC 1, and our world was about to change.
 As the infrastructure of boxing crumbled due to greedy executives and promoters more worried about a quick buck than the future and sanctity of the sport, UFC started cranking out video after video of unknown, yet extremely intriguing, fights with nameless guys seemingly "risking their lives" to fight for respect over money as it payed much, much less than boxing at the time.